 Voters can vote at their usual polling place after confirming their change of address regardless of how close to the election they moved.

 Voters can vote at the polling place associated with their old address after confirming your new address in writing.

 Voters can vote at the polling place associated with their old address after confirming their new address in writing.

 Click HERE to find your Polling Place.

-LIMITED.
-Only QUALIFIED voters may vote by absentee ballot.
+Only QUALIFIED voters may vote an absentee ballot.
 Check HERE to see if you qualify.

 By Mail: Received by 5:00pm the Tuesday before Election Day.

 Emergency: Received by 5:00pm the Friday before Election Day.